Here’s How Different Car Colors Affect Your Chances of Getting into an Accident

 Why the difference?

 Well, the difference between light-colored and dark-colored cars is pretty intuitive: Light-colored cars are easier to see.
 “The reason brightly colored vehicles like white and yellow cars are less likely to be involved in an accident is the same reason they’re less likely to be stolen: visibility,” explains Jake McKenzie, Content Manager at Auto Accessories Garage.
 “A white car is much easier to see…than a darkly colored car.”
 This is certainly true at night when it’s dark outside, but even in daylight, darker-colored cars have less contrast with the road.
 “The better other drivers are able to see you, the more likely they are to hit the brakes before it’s too late,” McKenzie says.
 By the way, if you own any of these types of cars, you’re at a greater risk of having your car stolen.
+You’ll also want to know the most popular car the year you were born.

 It’s only a small difference